shaloo/docs.arcana/docs/validator_intro.md

 `--domain`

-The domain name for the node you are running is needed for the users and other nodes to be able to reach the node for RPC calls.
+The domain name for the validator node that you are running.
+This is needed to enable users and other nodes to be able to access the validator node via RPC calls.

 `--ip-address`